josh-perry/love-cookbook/content/guides/intermediate/shaders.md

 ### Drawing images

-Let's step things up by drawing an image this time.
+Let's step things up by drawing an image this time and by using a different file instead of a string.
 We'll have to change our shader a bit to allow it to draw images.
-We do this by telling the GPU to load the color values of our image when coloring a pixel.
+We do this by telling the shader to load the color values of our image when coloring a pixel.

 `drawImage.fs`
 ```glsl